-STAGE 2 ROCK WALL STABILIZATION (17-131-4F): As the final vertical rock faces of Stage 2 of the reservoir are exposed, scaling, rock bolting, and other ground support will need to be installed to make the permanent walls stable.
-This work is scheduled to begin in 2022.
+STAGE 2 ROCK WALL STABILIZATION (17-131-4FR): As the final vertical rock faces of Stage 2 of the reservoir are exposed, scaling, rock bolting, and other ground support will need to be installed to make the permanent walls stable.
+This work is currently under construction and is scheduled to be completed in Spring 2024.

-STAGE 2 MISCELLANEOUS FLOOR FEATURES (17-132-4F): Drainage improvements to the reservoir floor and reservoir aeration equipment will be provided after the mining is completed.
+STAGE 2 MISCELLANEOUS FLOOR FEATURES (17-132-4F): Drainage improvements to the reservoir floor and reservoir aeration equipment will be provided after mining is completed or will begin concurrently with mining, if necessary, in the year 2029 if lower than anticipated stone sales forecast delay mining completion by 2028 into 2029.
 Two tunnels will be constructed through the weir to allow water to pass between Stages 1 and 2.